JakubTabor/Portfolio_Clustering/description/README.md

+# Our goal is to group unstructured data according to its similarities and patterns.

 # Clustering:
 * We can describe it as grouping similar informations
 * Groups are created based of their common features